LASER-UMASS/basic-stats/README.md

 6. Whenever you want to clean up the project, run `ant clean`

-How to run (from Terminal):
+How to run Basic Statistics (from the terminal):

 1. After building the project (i.e., running `ant`), cd into the `bin` directory and run: `java BasicStats`.
-The application's GUI should show up.
+The application's GUI will show up.

 Program features:
 * Displayed numbers